Protect the Peel

 The skyrocketing price of minerals triggered a hike in mineral claims, making the Peel the wild west of staking.
 This type of industrial development in the form of roads and exploration for minerals, oil, and gas, threaten to fragment this stunning landscape and harm its delicate ecological balance.
 Learn more.

-In response, the Yukon government entered a land-use planning process to determine how much of the Peel is to be developed and how much is to be protected.
+In response, the Yukon government entered a land-use planning process to determine how much of the Peel to develop and how much to protect.
 In 2005, a government-appointed independent planning commission started an in-depth consultation process with key stakeholders.
-Six years later, it recommended the permanent protection of 55 per cent of the Peel and interim protection for 25 per cent.
+Six years later, it recommended permanent protection of 55 per cent of the Peel and interim protection for 25 per cent.
 The plan was highly supported by First Nations, Yukoners and conservationists.Despite this, the Yukon government adopted its own unilaterally-developed plan for the region, which leaves 71 per cent of the watershed open for mineral staking and industrial development, and in the remaining 29 per cent of `protected areas’, all-season roads are allowed to be develop by existing mining claimants.

-Y2Y’s Yukon partners, along with two northern First Nations, who supported the planning commission’s recommendations, took this decision to the Supreme Court.
+Y2Y’s Yukon partners, along with two northern First Nations, who supported the planning commission’s recommendations, took this decision to the Yukon Supreme Court.
 The court made a historic ruling that the Yukon government’s modifications to the Peel land-use plan did not respect the land-use planning process set out in the territory’s final agreements with First Nations.
-In a written judgment, Justice Ron Veale said the remedy is for the Yukon government to return to consultations on the final recommended land-use plan.
+However, the remedy written by Justice Ron Veale is for the Yukon government to return to consultations on the final recommended land-use plan, a remedy that may allow the Yukon government to modify the plan to increase development in the Peel.
 Learn more.